camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/30-message-events.html.md

   <code>correlationKeys</code> is only matched against process instance variables.
 These are variables that are globally visible throughout the process instance.

-  Accordingly, variables that are defined in the scope of a child execution (e.g. in a subprocess) are not considered for correlation.
+  Accordingly, variables that are defined in the scope of a child execution (e.g., in a subprocess) are not considered for correlation.
 </div>

 In case of successful correlation, the correlated or newly created process instance is updated with the variables from the `processVariables` map.